Skip to main content

 Katharine Bisordi is a genetic counselor at the University of Maryland School of Medicine.
 Katharine earned a Bachelor of Arts degree in Biology with a double concentration in Pre-Medicine and Biology Psychology from the College of the Holy Cross in Worcester, MA in 2006.
 She earned a Master of Science in Medical and Molecular Genetics at the Indiana School of Medicine in Indianapolis, IN in 2011.
 After graduating, she worked as a Genetic Specialist in the research department at the Indiana Hemophilia and Thrombosis Center, Inc. before moving to Baltimore, MD to pursue her career in genetic counseling.
 In 2014, she earned a Master in Genetic Counseling degree from the University of Maryland Baltimore, where she studied factors that influence parental decision to disclose carrier status to daughters in families with hemophilia.
 She is certified by the American Board of Genetic Counseling.
 After graduating, she joined the genetics team in the UMSOM Department of Pediatrics.

-Katharine’s clinical activities focus on adult oncology, pediatric hematology/oncology, general pediatric and adult genetics, and telegenetics.
-Research activities include working on various projects with diverse topics such as monogenic diabetes, human disease ontology, and telegenetics program expansion and training site development.
+Katharine’s previous clinical activities focus on adult oncology, pediatric hematology/oncology, general pediatric and adult genetics, and telegenetics as part of the Department of Pediatrics, and research activities have included working on various projects with diverse topics such as monogenic diabetes, human disease ontology, and telegenetics program expansion and training site development.
+Currently, Katharine is in the Department of Obstetrics, Gynecology and Reproductive Sciences, and through this position she sees adult oncology patients at Mercy Medical Center.
 Katharine also remains active in the UMSOM Master’s in Genetic Counseling Program as a faculty member, instructor, student thesis committee member, and student supervisor.
+She is an Associate Member of the Graduate Faculty of the UM School of Graduate Studies.

-Currently, Katharine is a member of the planning committee to develop the Maryland and DC Society of Genetic Counselors (MDCGC, Inc.), a professional genetic counseling organization for the state of Maryland and Washington DC.
-In addition to working to develop the organization, Katharine was on the sub-committee to write the organization’s bylaws and is very excited to serve as the first Secretary of the MDCGC, Inc. Outside of work, Katharine enjoys working with the Muscular Dystrophy Association as a volunteer and advisory board member for both the MDA Baltimore Teen Group and MDA Maryland Summer Camp.
+Katharine was a member of the planning committee to develop the Maryland and DC Society of Genetic Counselors (MDCGC, Inc.) in 2018, a professional genetic counseling organization for the state of Maryland and Washington DC.
+In addition to working to develop the organization, Katharine was on the sub-committee to write the organization’s bylaws and served as the first Secretary of the MDCGC, Inc. Since the establishment of the MDCGC, Katharine has served as Secretary for 2 terms, President-Elect, President, and Past-President, as well as served on multiple committees and sub-committees within the organization.
+The MDCGC was integral in helping to obtain licensure for genetic counselors in the state of Maryland.

 Research/Clinical Keywords